oxiby/oxiby-docs/src/guide/loops.md

 }
 ```

-A `while` loop takes a conditional expression (an expression that evaluates to a boolean value) and a block of code.
+A `while` loop takes a conditional expression and a block of code.
 It starts by evaluating the condition.
 If it's `true`, the code in the block is executed and then the condition is evaluated again.
 If it's `false`, the loop ends and the program continues.